 Photo: Kosala Bandara

 This small slice of Swiss heaven sits at the foot of seemingly impassable cliffs, yet once you set off you’ll find a vast network of pathways that offer a lifetime’s worth of scenic walks and hikes.
 A small snippet of what Lauterbrunnen has to offer is the dramatic views of snow-capped peaks, tranquil lakes, green pastures and high-altitude waterfalls.
+It’s scenery like this that makes it a prime location for some of the best day hikes in Europe.

 One of our recommended hikes would be from the Lauterbrunnen valley to the peak of Schilthorn.
 Although this trek is not for the faint-hearted, the changing landscape views are well worth the added difficulty.
 Plus, if you’re lucky enough you might stumble across a beautiful traditional mountain hut, where you can sip on cups of hot chocolate while overlooking some surreal vistas.